-From 1 April 2006, employee contributions and a new employer's contribution are paid into a pension fund account from which pension payments are made.
-The account is to be topped up by Government grant if the contributions are insufficient to meet the cost of pension payments.
-The underlying principle of these new arrangements is that employer and employee contributions together will meet the full costs of pension liabilities being accrued in respect of currently serving employees, while central Government will meet the costs of retirement pensions in payment, net of these contributions.
+From 1 April 2006, employee contributions and a employer's contributions are paid into a pension fund account from which pension payments are made.
+The account is topped up by Government grant if the contributions are insufficient to meet the cost of pension payments.
+The underlying principle of these arrangements is that employer and employee contributions together will meet the full costs of pension liabilities being accrued in respect of currently serving employees, while central Government will meet the costs of retirement pensions in payment, net of these contributions.
 The account forms part of the assets and liabilities of the Fire Authority.